Baptism at Good Shepherd

 What if I've already been baptized?

-As part of our Lutheran tradition, we believe that someone is baptized into the family of God once, and that baptism is sufficient.
+As part of our Lutheran tradition, we believe that someone is baptized into the family of God once, and that baptism is sufficient for all time.
 However we recognize that there are lots of instances where someone may have experienced baptism as an infant or a child, but might feel like they want to make their own choice to get baptized.
+As a Lutheran church, we do not "re-baptize" someone but rather invite you to affirm your baptism at Claimed by God or other affirmation moments.

 We would love to talk to you about your experiences.
 Please reach out to Elisabeth Lectka.